ardhaecosystem/Ardha/.kilocode/rules/memory-bank/context.md

 **Week 4: AI Service Foundation** - COMPLETE! ✅
 - ✅ Chat Database Schema - Complete with 3 production-ready models
+- ✅ Chat Repository Layer - 3 repositories with 24 total methods
 - ✅ OpenRouter AI Client Implementation - Production-ready with all features
 - ✅ Multi-model support with cost optimization and routing
-- ✅ Comprehensive testing with 100% success rate
 - ✅ Circuit breaker and retry mechanisms for reliability
 - ✅ Token counting and cost tracking for budget management
 - ✅ Streaming support for real-time AI responses